Picking a domain name is crucial for anyone who is creating a new website.

-When you prefer a top-level domain for your domain name, you have to choose a name that would improve your brand reach.
+When you prefer a top-level domain for your domain name, you have to choose a name to improve your brand reach.
 The domain name also should be aligned with your brand name.

 Just because a particular TLD is available to you, it doesn’t mean you should register it.
 Many TLDs are more like vanity extensions vs something you should use for the foundation of your site and your online identity.

 Next on our list, we have country code top-level domains (ccTLD).
 As the name points, these are technically tied to various countries.
 Every country has its specific ccTLD in control.
-But you don’t have to use one ccTLD, just because you live in a specific country.
+But you don’t have to use one ccTLD just because you live within a particular country.

 Let us look at a few examples now.
-Military organisations use the ‘.mil’ extension and educational institutions can use the ‘.edu’.
-And ‘.org’ is meant for use by various non-profit organisations.
+Military organizations use the .mil extension, and educational institutions can use the .edu.
+And .org is meant for use by various non-profit organizations.